Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Establishing the connection

 or as The former expression leads to the standard $t$-test based on $T$, while the latter leads to the test based on $T_0$.
 Equating these two expressions yields the identity of Equation~\eqref{one_s_rel}.

-This relationship between $T$ and $T_0$, of course, is not new: for example, it arises substantively in Lehmann's approach for demonstrating that the one sample $t$-test is a uniformly most powerful (UMP) unbiased test of $H_0: \mu=\mu_0$ vs.\ $H_A: \mu \neq \mu_0$ \citep{lehmann}.
+This relationship between $T$ and $T_0$ is, of course, not new: for example, it arises substantively in Lehmann's approach for demonstrating that the one sample $t$-test is a uniformly most powerful (UMP) unbiased test of $H_0: \mu=\mu_0$ vs.\ $H_A: \mu \neq \mu_0$ \cite{lehmann}.
 The full details of the argument are best left to Lehmann, but, very briefly, for parameters in exponential family distributions, Lehmann's Theorem 1 in Chapter 5 gives a set of conditions about the form of a test statistic in relation to the family's sufficient statistics.
 When these conditions are satisfied, a test based on the test statistic is UMP unbiased.
 The set of conditions Lehmann provides is satisfied by $T_0$ rather than $T,$ and the UMP unbiasedness of the $t$-test is then established by exhibiting that $T$ is a one-to-one function of $T_0.$

 Interestingly, this equivalence does not seem to be widely known (at least based on our informal surveying of several colleagues).
 This is somewhat surprising.
-In fact, in addition to appearing in Lehmann's book, the algebraic equivalence of the test statistics is periodically mentioned in the literature \citep[see, e.g.,][]{lefante1986c257,good1986comments,shah1987c293,shah1993testing,lamotte1994note}.
-Therefore, we believe students should be routinely exposed to this equivalence and given more insight into its essence, emphasizing not only the algebraic aspect, but also the geometric and distributional implications.
+In fact, in addition to appearing in Lehmann's book, the algebraic equivalence of the test statistics is periodically mentioned in the literature (see, e.g., \cite{lefante1986c257,good1986comments,shah1987c293,shah1993testing,lamotte1994note}).
+However, we feel that the equivalence is worth revisiting, both in the context of the $t$-test and in the more general setting of nested linear models, where an analogous equivalence holds.
+The geometric interpretation of the equivalence, not described in these earlier references, provides an interesting addition to the geometric interpretation of linear models.
+Moreover, despite the test statistics leading to identical conclusions in the linear models setting, one choice naturally leads a practitioner to consider so-called studentized residuals while the other leads to so-called standardized residuals---and these sets of residuals do have different properties and, when plotted, may lead to different visual interpretations.
+We expand on these remarks in subsequent sections.

-\subsection{The geometric point of view}
+\section{The geometric point of view}